Stanford GSB MBA: Acceptance Rate, Deadlines, Cost, Requirements, & Program Overview

 Stanford GSB Employment Report

-• Job Offers: 88% of graduates received job offers within three months post-graduation.
+- Job Offers: 90% of graduates seeking employment received job offers within three months post-graduation.

 Compensation Details: